 Gamified problemsolving to learn and hone programming skills

-HackerRank is an excellent place to upskill in programming.
+HackerRank is an excellent place to upskill in computer science and programming.
 The platform provides free coding challenges that help me hone my programming skills in a fun learning environment.

 The great thing about HackerRank is that each challenge enables you to get your hands dirty with small problems that force you to learn new concepts and methodology.
 In addition, you really have to think about error handling and time complexity since a lot of the challenges will fail if your solution uses too much time during execution, or is unable to handle invalid input.